Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

 ```

 #### `Endpoint.disconnect` method
+> new in WireCloud 1.0 / Widget API v2

 Removes dynamic connections starting or ending in this endpoint.
 This method
 cannot be used for disconnecting connections created by the user using the